 By expanding the sources of labor available to finance groups, the flexible labor model helps reduce the negative impacts of a tight labor market for finance and accounting expertise.

 As leading finance teams responded to pandemic disruptions with real-time insights and forward-looking analyses across a range of business activities, they increased their use of cloud technologies, devised innovative ways to strengthen predominantly virtual collaborations (with each other and with business partners), and intensified their focus on human and system workflows.
 Addressing these areas helped finance groups ensure that vital processes and activities continued to operate in the face of widespread office closures.

 As the pandemic took hold, more finance leaders in functions with cloud-based systems and applications also used smartphone apps to monitor invoices, A/R, working capital and other traditional metrics along with an expanding portfolio of enhanced analytics on products, services, marketplace trends and conditions, and other forward-looking value-drivers.
 Finance groups with an advanced cloud, collaboration and workflow capability:

 - Responded faster and more effectively to government-mandated lockdowns that closed offices and prevented employees from working on-premises;

-- Managed the transition to a remote working model smoother and more securely than other organizations; and
+- Managed the transition to a remote working model smoother and more securely than other organisations; and

 - Sustained progress on major projects and initiatives during crisis mode.